bgamari/ghc-wiki-import/type-functions-status.md

 **Current:**

-- Handle deriving clauses for data family instances.
+- Handle deriving clauses for data family instances (cf. `Deriving.hs` in testsuite).
 - Where should the family instance consistency check go for GHCi?  `tcGetModuleExports`?
 (Where is that function called?)

 ## Parsing and Renaming